Wildlife Ecology and Management (ENST)

 for you to meet, so she can e-mail back to confirm one of them.

-*Students may also continue to consult with Dr. Jennifer Murrow (wildlife[at]umd.edu) for general advice regarding careers, research and professional development, but any matters related to mandaory advising, the removal of advising blocks, and/or general course registration should be handled through Ms. Spivy!
+*Students may also continue to consult with Dr. Jennifer Murrow (wildlife[at]umd.edu) for general advice regarding careers, research and professional development, but any matters related to mandatory advising, the removal of advising blocks, and/or general course registration should be handled through Ms. Spivy!
 Thanks!